 - Temperature: 73-81 degrees Fahrenheit

 You may hear the Cardinal tetra referred to as a Red Neon tetra.
-In any case, this little fish is a hit among hobbyists.
-They have a fiery red underside, capped off by a shimmering strip of icy blue-green.
+In any case, this little fish is a hit among hobbyists and it is closely related to the true Neon Tetra.
+They have a fiery red underside, capped off by a shimmering strip of icy blue-green, quite different from the Zebra Danio.

-Cardinal tetras are omnivores, and will be happy to munch on whatever is available.
+Cardinal tetras are carnivorous and enjoy protein-rich live or frozen food along with prepared flakes and pellets.
 Just be sure to give them a good variety to make sure they’re getting proper nutrition.

 7. Small Barbs